Does this mean 7 storey buildings will go up all around me?

-Although this seems like a radical change, due to the requirements of Affordable Housing developers and their funding sources, as well as the persistent lack of funds for Affordable Housing in San Francisco, this isn't as big of a change as you might think.
+Although this might seem like a radical change, due to the persistent lack of funds for Affordable Housing in San Francisco, as well as the requirements of Affordable Housing developers and their funding sources, this isn't as big of a change as you might think.

 Every new development counts, and every dollar counts.
 This proposal will allow public tax dollars to go be used more efficiently, and it will make SF neighborhoods more economically integrated by allowing subsidized housing to be built in any neighborhood.

-Yes, look at the maps below.
-On the left, in green, are the city lots that are > 10,000 sq ft and are either currently zoned for affordable housing or currently used as affordable housing.
-On the right are the lots that are >10,000 sq ft and would become available for possible development as affordable housing, after the zoning is changed.
+Yes—look at the maps below.
 The zoning change would open up 627 additional lots for potential Affordable Housing development.
 Given that each lot will provide at least 50 units, this means thousands of additional low-income families will be able to stay in San Francisco.

-And these are just the lots that are already >10,000 sq ft.
+And these are just the lots that are already larger than 10,000 square feet.
 The Legalize Affordable Housing Everywhere zoning overlay proposal would allow lot mergers, which would allow non-profits to create even more potential sites by combining lots smaller than 10,000 square feet.

 Current Affordable Housing Sites